Family discount prices on Sydney’s famous BridgeClimb!

 5. You can’t take your camera.

-Really the only thing you can take are your sunglasses.
+Really the only thing you can take is glasses.
 This is all totally understandable and part of the meticulous safety precautions.

 6. The climb is run so smoothly